-The remote and picturesque Cataloochee Valley in the Great Smoky Mountains National Park imparts a sense of what life was like for pioneers in the North Carolina mountains.
-Even the name Cataloochee, derived from a Cherokee phrase meaning "wave upon wave of mountains," bespeaks of life in a more primeval time.
+The picturesque Cataloochee Valley in the Great Smoky Mountains National Park gives a sense of what life was like for pioneers in the North Carolina mountains.
+Even the name Cataloochee, derived from a Cherokee phrase meaning “wave upon wave of mountains,” bespeaks of life in a more primeval time.

 Early Settlement in the Great Smokies